-• -ine No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment LOSS if in FS or OS, (if remains below SH ceiling speed and trackside is not protected against erroneous circulation in SH mode).
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment LOSS If in FS or OS, (if remains below SH ceiling speed and trackside is not protected against erroneous circulation in SH mode).
 L2: 3.1 as 2.1 3.2 as 2.2 3.3 OUTWITH - operation outside the control of the signaller and signalling system as train in SH mode, no longer communicating with the RBC, with the driver potentially believing they remain in the original mode with a valid MA.
 See notes in comment field.
+Also LOSS as in mode with reduced supervision and protection.
 2. If L2 area still has line side signals these provide driver with an MA and interlocking control.
 (N.B.
 The Interlocking will prevent conflicting moves of other trains against the affected train, but it cannot protect against the affected train adopting movements that may cause it to collide with something else including a train on the line ahead).
+Once the train is not under the control of the RBC it is not certain that it is within Interlocking control.
+Thus, a second train could potentially be routed in conflict.
+Protection against this is dependent on the non-interoperable application / design of the RBC and Interlocking systems.